mui/mui-x/docs/src/pages/components/data-grid/selection/selection.md

 ## Disable selection on click

 You might have interactive content in the cells and need to disable the selection of the row on click.
-Use the `disableClickEventBubbling` option in this case.
+Use the `disableSelectionOnClick` option in this case.

 {{"demo": "pages/components/data-grid/selection/DisableClickSelectionGrid.js", "bg": "inline"}}